Global Rally Slows, But Optimism Over Vaccine Remains High

 The big rally for markets worldwide is slowing on Tuesday, but optimism remains high that the global economy may still be on track for a return to normal.

-It’s the second straight day that rising hopes for a COVID-19 vaccine have investors reordering which stocks they see winning and losing, and the rotations are leaving U.S. stock indexes mixed in midday trading.
-Treasury yields and oil, meanwhile, are holding their big gains from a day before or adding a little more amid the increased confidence in the economy.
+It’s the second straight day that rising hopes for a COVID-19 vaccine have investors reordering which stocks they see winning and losing, and the rotations are leaving U.S. stock indexes mixed in early afternoon trading.
+Treasury yields and oil, meanwhile, are holding most of their big gains from a day before or adding a little more amid the increased confidence in the economy.

-The S&P 500 was 0.4% lower, as of 11:26 a.m.
-Eastern time.
+The S&P 500 was 0.1% higher, as of 12:10 p.m.
+Eastern time, after reversing a small loss from earlier.
 The relatively small movement, though, belies a lot of churning going on underneath the surface.
-Roughly two out of three stocks in the index were rising.
+Roughly three out of five stocks in the index were rising, but losses for some of the market's largest and most influential stocks were nearly offsetting them.

 The flashpoint for all the moves was Monday’s announcement from Pfizer that a potential COVID-19 vaccine it’s developing with German partner BioNTech may be 90% effective, based on early but incomplete test results.